2022 DETAILED SESSION SCHEDULE

 Richard Donnelly, VGS

 This session will discuss the state’s climate goals, low-carbon and zero-carbon heating and cooling technologies, the evolving policy landscape, and what energy service providers are doing in response to these elements.
 The presenters will lead a discussion of cost-effective climate solutions for Vermont’s homes and businesses.
 These solutions include highly efficient equipment, heat pump technology, hybrid options (electric/gas), biofuels/renewable natural gas, geothermal, and other emerging technologies.
 The presenters will provide an introduction to technical and financial energy resources available for developers and customers, such as rebates and tax incentives.

 Missing Middle Housing: Why It Is Missing and Where to Find It

 In order to move the needle on the housing crisis, we must understand why increased density, specifically that which allows for “missing middle” housing, is a solution.
 Land use reforms that permit housing stock from duplexes to cottage courts in our downtowns and village centers are a critical place to start.
 This session will show how communities around the country and here in Vermont are already leading on this issue.
 What can we learn about how to leverage their playbook to help make our communities more vibrant, green, and just?

 3:00 pm Networking and Exhibits

-In this annual favorite, economist Kevin Stapleton will review the status of the economy, both in Vermont and nationally, with special emphasis on business cycle trends and demographic changes.
-Join local Legislators and Representatives for this engaging session.
+In this annual favorite, our presenter will review the status of the economy, both in Vermont and nationally.
+This year, the session will provide a special focus on how the pandemic has reshaped the economic landscape.
 Bring your questions and join the group discussion.